liw0/pyBitstampTicker/README.md

 pyBitstampTicker
 ================

-a very simple python bitstamp ticker
+a very simple python bitstamp ticker using json